blaazha/po_code_godot/idea.md

 # Summary

-School Survivor is simple 2D game where player collects good marks and avoids bad marks.
+School Survivor is a simple 2D game where the player collects good marks and avoids bad marks.

 ## Detailed Summary

-Goal of this game is to collect A marks which flighs over the air.
-At same time, the player must keep avoiding F markes moving accross game's screen.
-When the player hits F mark, the game ends.
-Highest score representing the number of collected A marks is recorded for each game execution.
-The game tris to prepare future students for situation when collecting F marks may result in study termination.
-During the game, it is possible that multiple F marks will be spawned in such way that the player won't be able to dodge them in any way - this situation tries to prepare future students for a fact that life is not always fair.
+The goal of this game is to collect A marks that fly through the air.
+At the same time, the player must avoid F marks moving across the game's screen.
+When the player hits an F mark, the game ends.
+The highest score, representing the number of collected A marks, is recorded for each game session.
+The game tries to prepare future students for situations where collecting F marks may result in the termination of their studies.
+During the game, it is possible for multiple F marks to spawn in such a way that the player won't be able to dodge them at all - this situation aims to prepare future students for the fact that life is not always fair.

 ## Assets
 Assets were taken from: